 July 2, 2018

-The Eastern Shoshone and Northern Arapaho People Share Their Culture
+Eastern Shoshone and Northern Arapaho of the Wind River Reservation

 “Our culture is a celebration of life.
 We honor our ancestors this way.
 They preserved what they could to make sure life goes on for the ones that are here today.
 We are proud to now share this with all who come.”
-Jermaine Bell, White Bull Singers
+Jermaine Bell, Eagle Spirit Singers

 Summer is the time to take in one of the many Native American dance performances and powwows and learn about the history and traditions of the Eastern Shoshone and Northern Arapaho tribes on the Wind River Indian Reservation as they share their music and dance.

 Each week you can watch and participate in two dance performances.
 Each begins with a grand entry where the dancers enter the circle.
 After the grand entry various styles of dance are performed – traditional, fancy feather, grass, jingle dress, fancy shawl and hoop dancing.
 You’ll learn about the dance styles, meet the dancers and the drum group.
 At the end you have the opportunity to join in the friendship or circle dance.

 George Abeyta, a fancy feather dancer himself, is the MC for the Eagle Spirit Dancers at the Museum of the American West in Lander.

 “We are very pleased, privileged and honored to work with the Museum of the American West.
 It’s always a blessing to celebrate life through song and dance.
 During our 45-minute presentation we share the powwow way of life and the Native American culture to breakdown cultural barriers and to dispel myths, half-truths, and misunderstandings”.